maxxhuang/zero-copy-in-java-and-webflux/README.md

 -p 8080:8080 \\\
 10am/zerocopyapp

+Again, 10am/zerocopyapp should be replaced with your own choice.

-Among the environmental variables above, GRAPHITE_IP is mandatory while GRAPHITE_PORT (defaults to 2003) and MONITOR_INTERVAL (defaults to 10) are optional.
+Among the environmental variables above, GRAPHITE_IP is mandatory while GRAPHITE_PORT (defaults to 2003) and MONITOR_INTERVAL (defaults to 10) are optional and you can safely skip them.

 Run the command to keep the file server busy.